navpil/esoteric-collections/Readme.md

  - UniterableMap - keySet() and entrySet() unavailable, only get() is possible Also you won't find out what is the size of this collection.
 You should know the key to get the value, full stop.
+ - DoNotWorkOnWeekendsCollections - throws exceptions for every mutable operation on Saturdays and on every operation on Sundays

+Ever wished you could perfectly split a collection?
+Here are two collections which might help you:

+ - SplitByHalfList - allows to split the list exactly into 2 parts
+ - SplitByPrimeList - allows to split the list exactly by lowest prime

+Other interesting collections:

  - Max size collection (removes random element on .add())
  - HideMap - adds a `hide` method for uniterable keys
- - SplitByHalfList - allows to split the list exactly into 2 parts
- - SplitByPrimeList - allows to split the list exactly by lowest prime
- - DoNotWorkOnWeekendsCollections - throws exceptions for every mutable operation on Saturdays and on every operation on Sundays

 ## Waiting for implementation